PublishingWithoutWalls/orcidSso/README.md

-# ORCID Profile Puller
+# ORCID Single Sign-On

-# NOTE: This plugin is a work in progress and not yet ready for production use.
+**NOTE: This plugin is a work in progress and not yet ready for production use.**

-Plugin for PKP user profiles (tested with OJS 2.x)
+Plugin for user authentication via ORCID and for populating PKP user profiles.

-Copyright (c) 2015-2016 University of Pittsburgh Copyright (c) 2014-2016 Simon Fraser University Library Copyright (c) 2003-2016 John Willinsky
+Copyright © 2015–2016 University of Pittsburgh
+<br/>Copyright © 2014–2016 Simon Fraser University Library
+<br/>Copyright © 2003–2016 John Willinsky

 Licensed under GPL 2 or better.

+**Tested with OJS 2.*x*; intended for OJS 3.*x* and OMP 1.2.**

 ## Features:

  * Hooks into the User Profile, Registration, and User Management forms
- * Adds a query by-email or by-ORCID-iD to pre-populate profile fields based on ORCID data.
+ * Adds a query by-email or by-ORCID-ID to pre-populate profile fields based on ORCID data.

 ## Install: